HazyResearch/lolcats/README.md

 ### ThunderKittens linear attention + sliding window kernel

-We also implemented a fused linear attention + sliding window kernel with [ThunderKittens](https://github.com/HazyResearch/ThunderKittens).
+We also implemented a fused linear attention + sliding window kernel with the [ThunderKittens CUDA framework](https://github.com/HazyResearch/ThunderKittens).

 For the linearizng layer, see [`./src/model/linear_attention/linear_window_attention_tk_gen.py`](https://github.com/HazyResearch/lolcats/blob/main/src/model/linear_attention/linear_window_attention_tk_gen.py)

-But full repository support coming soon! (requires an import)
+You can install the kernel and benchmark 8B models (LoLCATS linearized and Llama Transformer) with and without our ThunderKittens CUDA kernel using the details [in this README.md]().
+Our 8B model will auto-download from our [HuggingFace checkpoint](https://huggingface.co/hazyresearch/lolcats-llama-3.1-8b-distill).

 ### More!